Infertility Stress, How you can beat it.

 Stress Reduction Plan.

-Support counseling aims to give emotional support at times of particular
+Support counseling aims to give emotional support at times of particular stress

 , for example, when there is a repeated failure to achieve a pregnancy leading to infertility stress.
 This may occur at any stage before, during and after donation or treatment.